Hannah Hidalgo: Junior season

+In the 2026 NCAA tournament, Hidalgo had 31 points, 11 rebounds, 10 steals, and seven assists in a Sweet Sixteen victory against No. 2 seeded Vanderbilt.
+She became only the second player in NCAA tournament history to record a 30 point triple-double, joining Caitlin Clark in 2023, and the second player in NCAA tournament history to record a triple-double with steals, joining Ticha Penicheiro in 1998.
+With her performance, Hidalgo reached 26 steals through the first three rounds, surpassing the previous NCAA single-tournament record of 23 by Penicheiro and Emily Engstler in 1998 and 2022, respectively.
+She also reached 199 steals on the season, surpassing the previous NCAA Division I single-season record of 192 set by Chastadie Barrs in 2019.

+Hidalgo ended the season as the NCAA all-time record holder for steals in a season with 202.
+She became the first player in conference history to win ACC Player of the Year and ACC Defensive Player of the Year in back-to-back seasons.
+She also holds the ACC single-season scoring record (909 points).
+Hidalgo was named the Naismith Defensive Player of the Year and WBCA Defenisve Player of the Year.
+In combining her offensive and defensive prowess, she became the first player to average at least 25 points per game while winning those Defensive Player of the Year awards.
+Hidalgo became just the second Notre Dame point guard to win the Nancy Lieberman Award, joining Skylar Diggins.
+She became the first NCAA player this century to average at least 25 points, 5 rebounds, 5 assists, and 5 steals, after finishing the season averaging 25.3 points, 6.9 rebounds, 5.2 assists, and 5.6 steals per game.

 National team career

 Hidalgo played for the United States at the 2022 FIBA Under-17 Women's Basketball World Cup in Hungary.
 She averaged 7.7 points, 2.9 assists and 2.6 steals per game, helping her team win the gold medal.
 Hidalgo was named to the all-tournament team at the 2023 FIBA Under-19 Women's Basketball World Cup in Spain after helping the United States win the gold medal.
 She averaged 10.7 points, 5.4 assists and 3.4 rebounds per game, breaking team single-game records in assists (13) and steals (8).
 At the end of the year, she was named USA Basketball Female Athlete of the Year, becoming the second teenager to win the award.

 On June 19, 2025, Hidalgo was named to team USA's roster for the 2025 FIBA Women's AmeriCup.
 During the tournament, she averaged 12.4 points, 4.6 assists, 3.3 rebounds, and 3.1 steals per game and won a gold medal.
 Hidalgo earned all-tournament All-Star Five honors.